mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "It would be a lot quicker with some help."

-Panna looked at Melna with a half-lustful half-disgusted gaze that wasn't lost on Melna, and then thi shuffled over and took the bandages into hae own hands as Melna sat up straight with her hands above her head.
+Panna looked at Melna with a half-lustful half-disgusted gaze that wasn't lost on Melna.

+"I'm not your nurse," thi said, and then thi shuffled over and took the bandages into hae own hands as Melna sat up straight with her hands above her head.
 Panna began quickly and roughly, making sure the kelp was tight and well-mended to each other piece.
 But Melna's face turned red and dewy; even the hardest of sailors knew when to stop.

 "Thank you, Panna," said Melna after thi had finished tying the end.
 Her face was still flush with pain.
 Panna didn't respond, but went right back to hae spot a distance away.

 When she was ready, Melna opened her bag again and removed the robes she had been carrying.
 This would be the last time she could fulfill her role as a fidelant, she figured.
 She would wear them proudly, in a symbolic stance against whichever of Holrag's sharks were coming for dinner.

-Her hands moved gracefully and proficiently, recalling the movements from some unseen invisible part of her memory.
+Her hands moved gracefully and proficiently despite her burns, recalling the movements from some distant but tidy corner of her memory.

-Melna finally got the robe setting nicely around her and called over her shoulder, "Panna, Could you help me with these waistropes?"
+"Panna", she called over her shoulder, "Could you help me with these waistropes?"

-Thi turned to see Melna turned away and her arms holding two soft white ropes behind her back.

-"My jundmaman usually helps me with this part, but thi's a bit busy at the moment."

-"Fidelants can't even dress themselves, eh?"
+"Fidelants.
+Can't even dress themselves."

 "These are my last moments in friendly company.
 I don't want to waste them getting dressed."